Non-separable matrix builders for signal processing, quantum information and MIMO applications: The constructions

 The notation $( U;A_1,A_2,\ldots, A_k)$ is used for the left matrix tangle product and $(A_1,A_2,\ldots, A_k;U)$ is used for the right matrix tangle product.
 From the context it will often be clear which (left or right) matrix tangle product is being used and in this case the term {\em matrix tangle product} is utilised. \end{Definition} The Di\c{t}\u{a} construction as in \cite{dita,hos,craigen} is given as a left matrix tangle product with square matrices.
 The right tangle product is not equal to the left tangle product but $(A_1,A_2,\ldots, A_k;U) = (U\T;A_1\T,A_2\T, \ldots, A_k\T)\T$ for square matrices.
 It is convenient here for applications to have both left and right constructions and also for constructions when the matrix $U$ is not square, see Definition \ref{tangle1} below.

 A generalised version of this construction has also been used but this is not needed here.
-The present constructions are used with a view to designing entangled matrices in particular.
+The present constructions are used with a view to designing non-separable matrices in particular.

 Definition \ref{dita} can be generalised as follows to the case where $U$ is not square but has size either $k\ti n$ or $n\ti k$ where $k$ is the number of matrices to be entangled; this requires the left or right matrix tangle product definitions. \begin{Definition} (i) Let $\{A_1, A_2, \ldots, A_k\}$ be $m\ti n$ matrices and let $U=(u_{ij})$ be a $t\ti k$ matrix.
 Define {\em the left matrix tangle product of $\{A_1, A_2, \ldots, A_k\}$ relative to $U$} to be the $tm\ti nk$ matrix